Powerlearnproject/se-day1-assignment-KlaasMatlou/README1.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+Explain why the improved prompt is more effective. vague promt = Write a report about globa warming. improved vague promt = write a 500 word report on global warming, show how it has affected the weather, businesses,and how it contributes to most illneses.
+The improved prompt is more effective because it provides clear and specific guidelines for the report needed.
+It specifies the word count, the topic, and the context.
+This clarity helps the AI models understand the expectations and focus their researches and writing efforts effectively.
+It also prevents ambiguity and ensures that the AI model's work aligns with the instructor's objectives.